 Further, the damaging impact that this unlawfully promulgated regulation will have on the Farm Labor Contractor ("FLC") industry, many of which are members of Plaintiff, is incalculable and threatens the very existence of their businesses.
-See Wis.
-Gas Co, 758 F.2d at 674.
-This is not speculation-it's already happening.
-Plaintiff's member FLCs are already losing access to the bond market; this harm cannot be undone without the Biden Final Rule being enjoined because FLCs that have dates of need as early as February 13, 2023 must have a surety bond in place before filing their application with the Department.

-Since FLCs now make up nearly fifty percent of the users of the H-2A program, foreclosure of nearly half of the users of the program from an effective bond market-a required aspect prior to filing an application with the Department-will irreparably harm Plaintiff's association members who rely on FLCs to plant and harvest their crops, as well as the FLCs underlying ability to use the H-2A program.32 If the Biden Final Rule remains in effect many FLCs will be unable to service contracts that they have already signed related to the upcoming season, causing them severe reputational and financial harm that is unrecoverable against DOL Defendants.33 And the growers those FLCs provide labor for will suffer severe and permanent financial loss as crops rot in the fields unable to be harvested without the required labor that they contracted for many months in advance of publication of the Biden Final Rule.34
+30 See Wis.
+Gas Co.
+758 F.2d at 674.
+This is not speculation-it's already happening in anticipation of the Biden Final Rule taking effect.
+Plaintiff's member FLCs are already losing access to the bond market despite that the Biden Final Rule has not yet been implemented; this harm cannot be undone without the Biden Final Rule being enjoined because FLCs that have dates of need as early as February 13, 2023 must have a surety bond in place before filing their application with the Department beginning on November 30, 2022.31 Since FLCs now make up nearly fifty percent of the users of the H-2A program, foreclosure of nearly half of the users of the program from an effective bond market-a required aspect prior to filing an application with the Department-will irreparably harm Plaintiff's association members who rely on FLCs to plant and harvest their crops, as well as the FLCs underlying ability to use the H-2A program.32 If the Biden Final Rule goes into effect many FLCs will be unable to service contracts that they have already signed related to the upcoming season, causing them severe reputational and financial harm that is unrecoverable against DOL Defendants.33 And the growers those FLCs provide labor for will suffer severe and permanent financial loss as crops rot in the fields unable to be harvested without the required labor that they contracted for many months in advance of publication of the Biden Final Rule.34